soundofives/worldbuilding/Locations/15k/15k/Factions/Financial/Bank of Miros.md

 **Manager - Spice Industry** -

-**Manager - Hauling Guild** -
+**Manager - Hauling Guild** - Transporting weapons.

+**Manager - Magical Collections** - Repo and collection of magic as debt collateral.
+The Bank of Miros is the largest controller of magical items, and is heavily tied to bureaucratic regulations because of this.

 **Chief Financier** - [[Dariush Graybough]] is charged with overseeing the issuance of major loans and investments.
 He is a master of financial manipulation and plays a key role in controlling the ongoing religious conflict.

 **Master of Intelligence** - [[Cirus Slatespire]] heads the Bank's espionage network.
 He ensures that the bank is always well-informed and capable of manipulating individuals and factions to its advantage.
 ## Activities

 The main business of the Bank of Miros is to offer various financial services and loans to factions and individuals.
 The Bank also plays a large role in investing in Guilds and industries, most importantly the perfume and spice industries and the hauling and logistics syndicates.
 These groups are tightly entwined with the interests of the Bank.
-More secretly, the Bank of Miros also has significant interest in the mercenary guilds and their activities.
+More secretly, the Bank of Miros also has significant interest in the mercenary guilds and their activities, through which they make money from their war.
+Essentially, the Bank of Miros pits the two churches against each other.
+The churches hire mercenaries, and the mercenaries give the Bank a cut of the profits.
+Adnan is in on this--it's why he's so wealthy.
+However, the Bank of Miros still wants to control the Mercenaries--they are the military, after all, so crippling them with addicting potions is perfect.

 The Bank maintains and grows its position by leveraging its extensive connections throughout the Last and First City, from the Bureaucracy to many of the Guilds, Churches, and Mercenary groups.
 Beyond dealing in money, the Bank of Miros deals in *politics*, of course with a careful and secretive hand.